Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Examples

 \section{Examples}

 In this section, we briefly discuss the most critical test cases of the situation~\eqref{eq:XYZ} for our purposes.
 In particular, we discuss the spectral sequences when~\hbox{$X\simeq\star$}, or~\hbox{$Y\simeq\star$}, or~\hbox{$Z\simeq\star$}, respectively, and the three principal fibrations that feature the Hopf fibration~\hbox{$\eta\colon\rmS^3\to\rmS^2$}.
-These examples are chosen to be easy to work out; their purpose here is to supply evidence for the applicability and the limits of our theory.
-In particular, Example~\ref{ex:not_dec} eliminates all hope that, even in the most favorable cases, the relation between the Leray--Serre and the Eilenberg--Moore spectral sequences is given by a simple~{\it d\'ecalage} as in Section~\ref{sec:decalage}.
+These examples are chosen to be easy to work out; their purpose here is to supply evidence for the applicability of our theory.